grscheller/neovim-notes/notes/06-AdvTextEditing.md

-# Basic Text Editing
+# Advanced Text Editing

-This should be enough to enable you to be productive with nvim/vim as a text editor.
-I think with a few months of practice, the material covered here can be internalized and eventually become part of your "muscle memory."
+After a few months of practice with the basic text editing section, this section will help you, as ThePrimeagen would say, "to become blazingly fast."

+TODO: separate out more adv techniques with speed emphasis

+Right now this is just the original basic editing section.

 ## Overview